jmcnamara/XlsxWriter/dev/docs/source/working_with_conditional_formats.rst

    use an :ref:`absolute reference <abs_reference>`, especially if the conditional formatting is applied to a range of values.
-Without an absolute cell reference the conditional format will not be applied correctly by Excel from the first cell in the formatted range.
+Without an absolute cell reference the conditional format will not be applied correctly by Excel, apart from the first cell in the formatted range.

 format: